What is a SAP?

 If you are selling a home before it has been built you will be required to provide information about the energy efficiency in a Predicted Energy Assessment (PEA).
 This is a predicted SAP and Environmental Impact rating from the SAP Calculations and is carried out in the design state to ensure that the building will meet the required energy saving targets.

-For any help for your SAP calculations, please A1 Air Testing & Energy, where we will be happy to assist you.
+For any help with your SAP calculations, please contact A1 Air Testing & Energy, where we will be happy to assist you.
+We have many SAP Calculation clients across our local counties of Cambridgeshire, Norfolk, Suffolk, Northamptonshire and Lincolnshire, as well as some nationwide.

 Our service includes advising our clients on how best you can comply with the regulations.
 We try to advise on cost and energy saving options that are available.
 Alterations are free of charge and our SAP assessors will also liaise with Building Control Officers.